sharan01x/move37/README.md

 ## Quick Installation

-Prerequisites -- you need Python 3.11 and Ollama installed on your local machine with Qwen2.5, mxbai-embed-large and phi4-mini installed.
+Prerequisites -- you need Python 3.12 and Ollama installed on your local machine with Qwen2.5, mxbai-embed-large and phi4-mini installed.
+You also need to have `uv` installed.
+Visit https://github.com/astral-sh/uv for installation instructions.

 1. Clone the repository and then go into that directory:
 ```bash